jarviscanada/jarvis_data_eng_SaharSoheilian/core_java/grep/README.md

 ```

 ## Performance Issue
-In order to prevent `OutOfMemoryError` error in case of processing a large file (in `readLines()`
+To prevent `OutOfMemoryError` error in the case of processing a large file (in `readLines()`
 method), Lambda and Stream APIs are used instead of arrays and for-loops.
 This enables the
 application to process big files without allocating large JVM heap size and even process data
 bigger than the host physical memory size.

 # Test
-There are two ways for testing Java Grep app; using maven to run the app, or create a container
+There are two ways for testing Java Grep app; using maven to run the app or create a container
 from the application docker image.
 Below is the instruction for testing the application to
 find the lines that contain both *Romeo* and *Juliet*.
-The results can be compared to
+The results can be compared to the linux
-linux `grep` command for validation.
+`grep` command for validation.

 1. download sample file:
 ```